Learning To Love Yourself: Practicing Self-Love Tips

 Some people may grapple with harsh self-talk that is not loving and can even lower self-esteem.
 This could involve saying things such as, "I am not good at anything," "I can't do anything right," or anything else that tears them down.

 If this is something you deal with, you might want to try an exercise to fill your thoughts with more positive, loving phrases.
-For instance, you can decide to begin a journey towards a healthier mindset by writing down 10 things that you like about yourself.
+For instance, you can decide to begin your journey towards a healthier mindset by writing down 10 things that you like about yourself.
 It could be anything, big or small—maybe you're a great cook, you're a good listener, you are good at your job, you're a good friend, or you're a successful athlete or musician.
-Then, on a daily basis, stand in front of a mirror and read the list out loud.
+Then, on a daily basis, stand in front of a mirror and read the list out loud to yourself.
 This may help you to start replacing some of the negative self-talk with more loving, positive ideas and start to feel confident about your intrinsic worth.

 Positive self-talk isn’t just good for our self-esteem.
 Studies have found that positive self-talk may be linked to improved cardiovascular health, lower depression rates, better coping skills during tough times, reduced risk of death from cancer, and more.

-3. Track successes
+3. Track your successes to support your mental health

 Another way you can start loving and respecting yourself more is to track the successes—of any size—that you have each day.
-By keeping track of things you’ve done well, both big and small, you may be creating opportunities to celebrate yourself and recognize your worth.
+By keeping track of things you’ve done well, both big and small, you may be creating opportunities to celebrate yourself and to recognize your worth.

-Cultivating self-love through therapy
+Cultivating self-love through therapy: Feeling the impacts

 Getty